Skip to content

 Does disabling hardware acceleration increase CPU usage?

 Yes, disabling hardware acceleration typically increases CPU usage.
-When this feature is off, your computer's main processor must handle all graphics and text rendering tasks instead of offloading them to the graphics card.
+When this feature is off, your computer’s main processor must handle all graphics and text rendering tasks instead of moving them to the graphics card.
 This can cause your CPU to work harder, potentially slowing down other programs running on your computer.

 Was this guide helpful?